nameyzhang/FedSelect/README.md

 # Citation
-If you find our paper or this code useful for your research, please considering cite us!
+If you find our paper or this code useful for your research, please consider citing the corresponding paper:

 ```
 @inproceedings{zhang2025proxy,